 While some say that bone broth is becoming an expensive indulgence, others swear by its healing abilities.
 This nutrient-dense liquid is full of gelatin, vitamins, proline, and minerals, and while it's meant to be drunk instead of used for cooking, these claims might mean it's the new "soup of the soul."
 So, move over chicken soup - it's bone broth's time to shine.

 Is bone broth just a fancy name for beef broth or chicken broth?
 Sort of, but not really.
-It's made in the same way but it takes it a step further.
+It's made in the same way (like on the stove or in a slow cooker) but it takes it a step further.
 Like making stock, you roast the bones of your choice - beef bones, chicken bones, or turkey bones.
 Then, you cover your soup bones with water in your stockpot and add apple cider vinegar.
 The vinegar ensures the minerals will be pulled out of the bones and into the broth.

-Then, after 30 minutes or an hour, you add in mirepoix vegetables (onions, leeks, carrots, and celery) and simmer away.
-Simmer for a long time.
+After 30 minutes or an hour, remove the pan from the oven and place in a large stockpot along with aromatics such as peppercorns, bay leaves, and garlic, and bring to a boil.
+Reduce to low and simmer for a long time.
 I mean, a very long time.
 Some people cook their bone broth for 24 hours, so the bone marrow is fully absorbed into the broth and the bones are so depleted of minerals that they're soft enough to snap.
-When it's finished simmering, strain and refrigerate.
-It's also freezer friendly, so portion it into appropriate portions before freezing.
-You can use it in any traditional foods that require broth or even water to thin a consistency.
+When it's finished simmering, strain using a fine-mesh strainer and refrigerate.
+It's also freezer-friendly, so you can portion it into ice cube trays for ease.
+You can use it in any traditional foods that require broth or even water to thin consistency.

 The Health Benefits of Bone Broth